How much does a car really cost in Singapore?

-Everyone here knows Singapore has one of the highest car prices in the world but it is strange that we still see car ownership on a rising trend.
-Beneath the car price stated in advertisements, do you really know how much the total cost of a car comes up to?
+Singapore has one of the highest car prices in the world.
+Beyond the car price stated in advertisements, do you really know how much the total cost of a car comes up to?

 Breakdown of Car Cost

 - Total Car Loan Value